 There are a few special cases of trapezoids that we'd like to mention here.

-We've already mentioned that one at the beginning of this section - it is a trapezoid which has two pairs of opposite sides parallel to one another.
+We've already mentioned that one at the beginning of- it is a trapezoid which has two pairs of opposite sides parallel to one another.

 A trapezoid whose legs have the same length (similarly to how we define isosceles triangles).